 Tech editing is a collaborative effort

-One big benefit to scheduling tech editing before testing is that it enables your pattern testers to focus on their work without stumbling on typos or missing steps, which makes it more likely that they’ll complete the test and send feedback in a timely manner.
-Your tech editor can do a final spot check on any pattern updates resulting from test feedback.
+One big benefit to scheduling tech editing before testing is that it enables your pattern testers to focus on their work without stumbling on typos or missing steps, making it more likely that they’ll complete the test and send feedback in a timely manner.

 Let’s get started!